AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

    ![Screens content in editor](assets/screens-content-editor-2.png)

-Based on the temperature changing from a freezing 32 degrees Fahrenheit to a comfortable 70 degrees, the featured image changed from a warming cup of tea to a cool iced coffee.
+Based on the temperature changing from a freezing 32°F (0°C) to a comfortable 70°F (21°C), the featured image changed from a warming cup of tea to a cool iced coffee.

 >[!IMPORTANT]
 >